 Relive the siege of Malaga in Castillo de Gibralfaro

-Castillo de Gibralfaro is another fortress on top of a hill overlooking the city.
-It was designed and used as a wartime citadel, which had been heroically resisting the siege in the 15th century until the last morsels of food were eaten.
+The fortress was designed and used as a wartime citadel.
+It had been heroically resisting the siege in the 15th century until the last morsels of food were eaten.

 Dream about the days long gone at the Roman Theater site

 If you want to travel back in time, you should definitely have a look at the Roman Theater located below the walls of the Alcazaba fortress.

 Magically, you can observe some of the tiers remaining undamaged and offering a clear picture of what the monument looked like about two millennia ago.
 This is a great place to reflect on your life and that of the European civilization as well.